How To Effectively Design Memory Care Environments

 Light the Way

 Although memory loss can occur at any age and for any reason, it is most associated with older people.
 As such, they may require adjustments to their surroundings, especially the level of light needed to see clearly.
 As we age, the lens in our eyes thickens, and less light enters the eye.
 As a result, less light enters the eyes, making it more difficult for patients to adjust to brightness levels.
+Memory care patients in the past were usually found in the back of treatment centers with institutional lighting that offered little to no benefits to residents.
+However, recent research has indicated that illumination that can be brightened or dimmed according to patient needs could help normalize circadian rhythms to help patients get more rest.

 Think Safety and Function

 Another thing to be considered when designing new memory care environments is the safety of residents and caregivers.
 A safe environment for residents should be secure but not feel like a jail.
 You should look for ways for residents to feel free and express themselves by providing unique walkways to dining areas, social rooms, and other spaces.
 Designate accessible kitchens or snack bars where residents have the freedom to get a snack or a drink.
 And provide creative spaces where they can paint, draw, and gather alone or in group settings.
+The safety of everyone in a memory care environment should be the first thing to consider in any new design.
+Modern technology has made it easier than ever to monitor patients with fall detection devices, and smart monitors allow patients to ask for care assistance without pushing a button or calling on the phone.
+Residents can safely interact with each other, and staff can better monitor patients during staffing shortages or busy times.